cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 In fact, this is how Google search works, in part.
-Google's original *Page Rank Algorithm* posited that if a web page links to another web page, then the two pages pages are likely to be about the same topic.
+Google's original *Page Rank Algorithm* posited that if a web page links to another web page, then the two pages are likely to be about the same topic.
 Because of this theory,
 we can follow citations to find more relevant articles.